-Unfortunately, the consistent, repeatable processes that led to successful automation and decision support systems were missing from my investing.
-Not good.
+Unfortunately, the problem solving approach to consistent, repeatable processes that led to successful automation and business management was missing from my investing.

-The site identifies ideas and material (not just what works for me) to help select best practices.
-Best practices in turn lead to consistent investing processes that then allow improvement in stock investment performance.
+In addition to the problem solving for investing process, the site identifies market analysis concepts, investing strategies, and stock screening tools (not just what works for me) to help you build investing processes and best practices for you.
+Best practices in turn lead to sustainable, rule based investing that allow improvement in stock investment performance.

 No identifiable, measurable investing process - no improvement.

-Notice that consistent is not a synonym for profitable.
-It is the basis for evaluation and improvement.
+Notice that sustainable and rule based are not a synonyms for profitable.
+They are the basis for evaluation and improvement.

-My hope is that what is contained on this site will have as much value for you as it does for me.
+My hope is the information on this site will have as much value for you as it does for me.